![[BOTTOM]](to-bottm.gif)

 in a Club election who has not been nominated in accordance with these By-Laws.
 A

-Nominating Committee shall be chosen by the Board of Directors annually on or before
+Nominating Committee shall be chosen by the Nominating Committee Chairperson and approved

-Nominating Committee may conduct its' business by mail, telephone or actual meeting.
-A
+discretion.
+The Nominating Committee may conduct its' business by e-mail, or whatever

-- The Nominating Committee shall nominate from among the non-probationary members of the
+a.
+The Nominating Committee shall nominate from among the non-probationary members of

-Board and shall procure the acceptance of each nominee so chosen.
-The Committee shall then
+the Board and shall procure the acceptance of each nominee so chosen.
+The Committee shall

-submit it's slate of candidates to the Secretary on or before September 15th.
-The
+then submit its slate of candidates to the Secretary on or before September 15th.

 Director will be chosen by the Nomination Committee so there will be one candidate from